ethananselkelly/recipease/README.md

 RECIPEASE
 =========
-Simple full-stack web app for scraping and saving recipes from all over the internet.
+Full-stack web app for scraping and saving recipes from various online sources.

 Skips the blog posts and goes straight to the important stuff.